 eTriage is live at Queen Mary’s Hospital Sidcup UCC

 eTriage is an innovative emergency triage platform that gets patients to the right care quickly.
 It has been created by the team of NHS clinicians behind eConsult, the UK’s biggest online consultation provider. eTriage allows ambulatory patients at Queen Mary’s Hospital UCC to check-in and be triaged on one of the available iPads in the emergency or urgent care centre.
 They input their demographic details which are matched on the spine for their NHS number, then they answer a few brief clinical questions about their symptoms.
 The system automatically triages patients by clinical need into the clinical system.
 All within 5 minutes of arrival.
 As patients provide their history and check-in at the same time, clinical staff are better informed of the patient’s condition as soon as they complete the eTriage form.
-Automatic triage into 5 priority categories (Manchester Triage), with alerts integrating into the clinical system, allows urgent patients to be flagged to clinical staff and attended to first.
+Automatic triage into 5 priority categories (Manchester Triage), with alerts integrated into the clinical system, allows urgent patients to be flagged to clinical staff and attended to first.
 We have picked up a number of critically ill patients within minutes of their arrival, getting them immediate clinical intervention.
 We can also quickly identify those patients that may be appropriate for re-direction.

 Key summary of a 6-month independent assessment (Candesic) of eTriage in Queen Mary’s Hospital UCC in Sidcup: